On split quasi-hereditary covers and Ringel duality: Relative (co-)dominant dimension with respect to a module

 is commutative.
 Since the vertical maps are isomorphisms and the upper row is exact it follows that the bottom row is exact and by construction it remains exact under $\Hom_A(Q, -)$.
-As $M\in R\proj$, it is, in addition, $(A, R)$-exact.
-By applying the standard duality $D$ we obtain that $DT-\domdim_{(A, R)} DM\geq 2$. \end{proof}
+As $M\in R\proj$, it is, also, $(A, R)$-exact.
+By applying the standard duality $D$ we obtain that $DQ\rdomdim_{(A, R)} DM\geq 2$. \end{proof}

 \begin{Remark} Note that, for each $M\in A\m\cap R\proj$, the map $\chi_M$ is equivalent to the map $\delta_{DM}$ studied in \citep[Lemma 3.21]{CRUZ2022410} when $Q=P$ is a projective $(A, R)$-injective-strongly faithful module. \end{Remark}